s3anmorrow/VSCodeExt-ColorStamp/README.md

 ## Features

+CHANGED!!
 Change the color of the status bar to any of eight preset colors or your own color with a provided hexidecimal color code (#FF0000).
 The set status bar color will persist in the current project folder (workspace).

 \!\[feature X\]\(images/feature-x.png\)